MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### Does the platform come with any Out-of-Box content for organization to kickstart the training program?

-Microsoft provides course content around Digital Literacy, Office 365, etc. which organization can upload and use in their Microsoft Community Training platform instance.
+Microsoft provides course content around Digital Literacy, Office 365, etc. which organization can upload and use in their Community Training platform instance.
 You can browser our content catalogue **[here](https://sangampartners.azurewebsites.net/)**.

 Please contact us  via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** if you’d like to make any courses from the catalogue available in your training portal instance.